Table of Contents

 Any subsequent actions of your vet will be based on these tests’ results.

-Next, come the treatments.
-Depending on the health problem your dog is experiencing, there are a lot of things your vet can decide to do.
+Depending on the health problem your dog is experiencing, there are many things your vet can decide to do.

 The dog can also be hospitalized for further prolonged examinations if the vet deems it necessary.

-If some of these treatments sound a bit frightening (like immediate castration), keep in mind that they are never administered without reason – your vet knows what he or she is doing.
+If some of these treatments sound frightening (like immediate castration), remember that they are never administered without reason – your vet knows what he or she is doing.

-So, once the visit to the vet has come and passed, what are the things that you can do at home to treat dog constipation?
+o, once the visit to the vet has come and passed, what are the things you can do at home to treat dog constipation?

-Most of those shouldn't be administered without a vet consultation, but you should also be aware of them so that you know what to ask for.
+Most of those shouldn't be administered without a vet consultation, but you should also be aware of them to know what to ask for.

-To start with natural ingredients that you can simply add to your dog's diet, a pureed fresh pumpkin or even some canned pumpkin can be a great addition to your dog's food.
+To start with natural ingredients that you can add to your dog's diet, a pureed fresh pumpkin or even some canned pumpkin can be a great addition to your dog's food.

-If you're wondering how exactly to add pumpkin to your dog's food, there are a lot of great recipes online.
+If you're wondering how to add pumpkin to your dog's food, there are a lot of great recipes online.

 - Pumpkin Peanut Butter Homemade Dog Treats